sunix/vala-language-server-container/README.md

 # Vala in Che
 Hello,
-this is a POC to have Vala language support in Che
+this is a first try to have Vala language support in Che
 - compilation with a container + valac installed
 - running the gtk app in the browser with broadwayd
 - code completion and syntax highlighting for vala files